 In the end, I personally think that AMP is just not worth the hassle and the drop in conversions that you’ll see.
 More traffic coming to your site because AMP pages rank higher doesn’t mean anything if that traffic results in a loss of profits in the grand scheme of things.

 Rank Math – Is it really that good?

 For those of you which have recently become aware of Yoast’s recalibration project, it might seem counter-intuitive for us to be writing an article about another SEO plugin.
-While, there is some truth to this, we believe that once the changes come to Yoast’s plugin all of the other SEO plugins such as SEOPress and Rank Math will likely adopt the changes shortly afterwards.
+While there is some truth to this, we believe that once the changes come to Yoast’s plugin all of the other SEO plugins such as SEOPress and Rank Math will likely adopt the changes shortly afterward.